-Karen Poreh is a Vice President in ASG’s Americas practice, where she advises clients on market entry and government affairs strategies in the region, particularly in Colombia, Cuba, and Peru.
+Karen Poreh is a Vice President in ASG’s Europe practice, where she advises clients on market entry, political risk, and government relations.
+She brings extensive experience helping clients navigate complex issues across emerging markets.

 Prior to joining ASG, Ms. Poreh was a Research Assistant to Ambassador Eric Edelman at the Philip Merrill Center for Strategic Studies, assisting in the development of graduate-level coursework on the Iraq wars and U.S. nuclear strategy.

 Before that, Ms. Poreh was a Global Communications and Public Affairs Intern and a Policy Analysis Intern at Google.
 In these roles, she worked on a variety of global technology issues, including free expression and internet censorship, cyber security, and internet marketing trends, among others.